amowry/WARBL2/README.md

 *  I used the Adafruit ItsyBitsy NRF52840 Express for prototyping WARBL, so the easiest way to set up the IDE is to install the Adafruit boards package, [following the instructions here](https://learn.adafruit.com/adafruit-itsybitsy-nrf52840-express/arduino-support-setup).

-* To optionally change the board name, manufacturer, and VID and PID numbers, you can make edits to the boards.txt file, typically found here:
+* To optionally change the board name, manufacturer, and VID and PID numbers, copy the boards.local.txt file from the repository into the directory on your machine that contains the boards.txt file for the Adafruit NR52 boards, typically found here:

    * Windows: `C:\Users\(username)\AppData\Local\Arduino15\packages\adafruit\hardware\nrf52\1.3.0`

    * Linux: `/home/(username)/.arduino15/packages/adafruit/hardware/nrf52/1.3.0`

-Be sure to make a backup of the boards.txt file! **Also note:** Changing the boards.txt file will also affect any other Itsybitsy NRF52840 Express boards that you may have.

- * Open the file, find the entry for # Adafruit ItsyBitsy nRF52840 Express and make the following changes:

- * Change the itsybitsy52840.name entry to:

- itsybitsy52840.name=WARBL

- * Then, in the "VID/PID for Bootloader, Arduino & CircuitPython" section change VID 1, 2, and 3; and PID 1, 2, and 3 to the following (leave VID 0 and PID 0 the same):

-itsybitsy52840.vid.1=0x04D8

-itsybitsy52840.pid.1=0xE63A

-itsybitsy52840.vid.2=0x04D8

-itsybitsy52840.pid.2=0xE63A

-itsybitsy52840.vid.3=0x04D8

-itsybitsy52840.pid.3=0xE63A

- * Finally, find the "Build" section make the following changes:

-Change the manufacturer:

-itsybitsy52840.build.usb_manufacturer="Mowry Stringed Instruments"

-Then the product name:

-itsybitsy52840.build.usb_product="WARBL"

-...and finally the VID and PID here as well:

-itsybitsy52840.build.vid=0x04D8

-itsybitsy52840.build.pid=0xE63A

-* Save your changes.
-If the Arduino IDE is open, close and reopen it.
+   * Mac: ~/LibraryArduino15/packages/adafruit/hardware/nrf52/1.5.0/

 *	Now open the WARBL sketch that you saved in your sketchbook folder.
 Four tabs should open.